-How Do I Become an MRI Technologist?
-A Step-By-Step Guide
+How to Become an MRI Tech: A Step-By-Step Guide | AIMS Education

 3. Complete Your MRI Tech Application

 Students are typically required to apply for a magnetic resonance imaging program in person.
 During this appointment, they will need to submit all required documents and undergo an interview with the program director.
 They often have to pass the Wonderlic SLE (or another similar entrance exam) to meet the minimum entry-level requirements.